rocky-jaiswal/my_blogs/source/2013-05-11-yeoman_and_backbone.markdown

     sudo npm install -g grunt-cli
     sudo npm install -g bower

-If you are on Mac you may / maynot need the "sudo" command prefix.
+__As pointed in comments below - Please do not used sudo unless you know what you are doing. *You may need to modify your $PATH to get the "yo", "grunt" commands.*__

 To generate a backbone.js based application with Yo, we need to install the "backbone-generator"